maestroi/NimiqPool/README.md

 ## LIMITED SUPPORT.
 there is limited support on this project, i will keep it up to date if i feel like it :-).

-Donations on: NQ29 Q4X7 JS4A 5Y7E 6ATR B44S 5FMC UNMR 3A2H are appreciated.
+Donations on: NQ87 T9QB 9RR6 5A4F EV3U 320T 2XK9 QGYS 2MJA are appreciated.

 # Changes:
 Added: